Showing posts with label Cross. Show all posts

 Who is this Man?

-In Galilee, the disciples witnessed Jesus heal the sick, cast out demons, forgive sins, and even calm a violent storm, all supernatural acts performed with great authority.
-However, his words and deeds produced confusion followed by the question – “Who is this man?”
-Only at his execution on Golgotha did a human being begin to understand who he was.
+In Galilee, the disciples witnessed Jesus heal the sick, cast out demons, forgive sins, and even calm violent storms, supernatural acts performed with great authority.
+However, his words and deeds produced confusion over his identity, and therefore, the question was asked by many, “Who is this man?”
+Only at his execution did a human being finally recognize who he was.

 Saturday, January 27, 2024